-The schedule shows the federal awards received and expended by the School during the 2017-18 fiscal year.
+The schedule shows the federal awards received and expended by the School during the 2019-20 fiscal year.
 The revised Uniform Guidance Audits of States, Local Governments and Non-Profit Organizations, established uniform audit requirements for nonfederal entities which expended more than \$750,000 in federal awards.

-The School did not fall under this threshold during the 2017-18 fiscal year.
+The School did not fall under this threshold for the 2019-20 fiscal year, therefore, this schedule is not required and is for informational purposes only.